edwardlavender/flapper/README.md

     algorithms from the
     [cppRouting](https://github.com/vlarmet/cppRouting) package.
 This
-    makes it easy to use biologically meaningful distances (that account for the bathymetric depth over which a benthic animal must move, if applicable, and barriers to movement) in movement models.
+    makes it easy to use biologically meaningful distances (that account for the bathymetric surface over which a benthic animal must move, if applicable, and barriers to movement) in movement models.
-  - **`coa()`.** This function implements the arithmetic version of the mean-position algorithm to estimate centres of activity (COAs) from discrete detections at receivers, given only a detection matrix and the locations of receivers.
+  - **`coa()`.** This function implements the arithmetic version of the mean-position algorithm to estimate centres of activity (COAs) from discrete detections at receivers, given a detection matrix and the locations of receivers.
   - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm to examine patterns of space use of benthic/demersal animals.
 This relates one-dimensional depth time series to a two-dimensional bathymetry surface to determine the extent to which different parts of an area might have (or have not) been used, or effectively represent occupied depths, over time.
-  - **`acdc()`.** This function implements the ‘acoustic-centroids depth-contour’ (ACDC) algorithm to examine patterns of space use.
+  - **`acdc()`.** This function implements the ‘acoustic-centroid depth-contour’ (ACDC) algorithm to examine patterns of space use.
     This is a new approach that integrates the locational information provided by acoustic detections and concurrent depth observations to infer where benthic/demersal animals could have spent more or less time over the period of observations.
-  - **`acdcpf()`** and **`acdcmp()`** are extensions of the ACDC algorithm that will be added in the package in the near future.
+  - **`acdcpf()`** and **`acdcmp()`** are extensions of the ACDC algorithm that will be added to the package in the near future.
-  - **`sim_*()`.** These functions provide flexible routines for the simulation of receiver arrays, movement paths and detections to evaluate alternative algorithms for inferences about patterns of space use under different conditions.
+  - **`sim_*()`.** These functions provide flexible routines for the simulation of receiver arrays, movement paths and detections and can be used to evaluate alternative algorithms for inferences about patterns of space use under different conditions.

 ## Installation